Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 Concerns related to adverse effects:

 • Breast cancer: [US Boxed Warning]: Based on data from the Women’s Health Initiative (WHI) studies, an increased risk of invasive breast cancer was observed in postmenopausal women using conjugated estrogens (CE) in combination with medroxyprogesterone acetate (MPA).
-This risk may be associated with duration of use and declines once combined therapy is discontinued (Chlebowski 2009).
-The risk of invasive breast cancer was decreased in postmenopausal women with a hysterectomy using CE only, regardless of weight.
-However, the risk was not significantly decreased in women at high risk for breast cancer (family history of breast cancer, personal history of benign breast disease) (Anderson 2012).
-An increase in abnormal mammogram findings has also been reported with estrogen alone or in combination with progestin therapy.
-Estrogen use may also lead to severe hypercalcemia in patients with breast cancer and bone metastases; discontinue estrogen if hypercalcemia occurs.
-Use is contraindicated in patients with known or suspected breast cancer.
+Observational studies noted this risk declines once therapy is discontinued.
+The WHI study did not observe an increased risk of invasive breast cancer in women with a hysterectomy using CE alone.
+The risk of breast cancer in postmenopausal patients on hormone therapy may depend upon type of estrogen and/or progestin, dose, timing of therapy initiation, duration of therapy, route of administration, and individual patient characteristics (AACE/ACE [Cobin 2017]; NAMS 2017).
+Hormone therapy may be associated with increased breast density (NAMS 2017); an increase in abnormal mammogram findings requiring further evaluation has been reported with estrogen alone or in combination with progestin therapy.
+Estrogen use may lead to severe hypercalcemia in patients with breast cancer and bone metastases; discontinue estrogen if hypercalcemia occurs.
+Due to increased risks, estrogens are contraindicated in patients with known or suspected breast cancer; however, in appropriately selected patients, low-dose vaginal estrogen that has limited systemic absorption may be considered for the treatment of GSM when non-hormonal treatments are ineffective (ACOG 659 2016; ES [Stuenkel 2015]; NAMS 2017).

 • Endometriosis: Estrogens may exacerbate endometriosis.
 Malignant transformation of residual endometrial implants has been reported posthysterectomy with unopposed estrogen therapy.
 Consider adding a progestin in women with residual endometriosis posthysterectomy.